Scholarships for master's – Rwanda

 - Reliability Engineering and Asset Management MSc

 - Thermal Power and Fluid Engineering MSc

 - Advanced Control and Systems Engineering MSc

-- Digital Signal Processing MSc
+- Communications and Signal Processing MSc

 - Electrical Power Systems Engineering MSc

 - Renewable Energy and Clean Technology MSc